Book II — The Law of Lead

 Initiative Ceiling

 Achieving Tick 0 is exceptionally difficult.
-The maximum natural roll for a starting character is QUICK 5 + Awareness 4 = Pool 9, Max Sum 16, Margin 5 → Tick 3 (Ready).
+The maximum natural roll for a starting character is QUICK 5 + Awareness 4 = Pool 9, max Sum 16, Margin 5 → Tick 3 (Ready).
 Tick 0 requires Margin 10+, which demands Roll Modifiers or extraordinary luck.
+This ceiling is intentional: no one should consistently act before everyone else without significant investment or narrative setup.

 Handling Ties